Information, reminders, tips, and more about lawn care, plant health, and outdoor pest control.

 Preserve the value of your trees, shrubs, and plants!
 Landscape trees and shrubs can take decades to establish, but can be irreparably damaged in a matter of an instant.
 In addition to robbing your yard of the beauty in which you take pride, ...

-In Berkeley Heights, Chatham, New Providence, and other surrounding communities, spring is the time to make one of the most important lawn care applications of the year, pre-emergent crabgrass control.
+In Berkeley Heights, New Providence, Summit, and other surrounding communities, spring is the time to make one of the most important lawn care applications of the year, pre-emergent crabgrass control.
 Crabgrass is a nasty aggressive wildgrass that is almost impossible to stop once it germinates.
 This pre-emergent application is combined with a spring fertilizer to help your lawn come out of dormancy, start to grow and green up!

 The pre-emergent crabgrass control creates a barrier within the top inch of the soil, this barrier prevents crabgrass seeds from germinating.
 Crabgrass seeds germinate in the late spring and summer, so it is important that this barrier is not broken.